justokaou/glpi-update-script/README.md

 ## Notes

+**Important**: This script does not include a database backup.
+It is recommended to create a database dump or a full snapshot before running the upgrade.

 - This script does not handle the full initial installation wizard of GLPI (database setup, admin user creation, etc.).
 It assumes that either:
     - You are upgrading an existing GLPI installation, or
     - You have already prepared the web server and database environment manually.